-- 14. If the result of the orders sought are that the person will, or will be likely to, satisfy the 'acid test' set down in Cheshire West (i.e. subject to continuous supervision and control and not free to leave), and if that confinement is to take place without the consent of the person, then there will be a deprivation of liberty for purposes of Article 5(1) ECHR.
-In deciding whether or not a person is confined, the courts have made clear that an order preventing a person going home can in principle constitute a confinement. - 15.
+- 14. If the result of the orders sought are that the person will, or will be likely to, satisfy the 'acid test' set down in Cheshire West (i.e. subject to continuous supervision and control and not free to leave), and if that confinement is to take place without the consent of the person, then there will be a deprivation of liberty for purposes of Article 5(1) ECHR.13 In deciding whether or not a person is confined, the courts have made clear that an order preventing a person going home can in principle constitute a confinement.14 - 15.
 The courts have expressed doubts as to whether it is lawful to use the inherent jurisdiction to deprive a person with the relevant decision-making capacity of their liberty.
 This is because a deprivation of liberty must comply with Article 5 ECHR.
-The conditions for deprivation of liberty in this context include that that the person must reliably be shown to be of 'unsound mind' (or, in
+The conditions for deprivation of liberty in

-&lt;sup>10 [2019] EWHC 67 (Fam), at paragraph 57.
+10 [2019] EWHC 67 (Fam), at paragraph 57.